Graham Finnie: Chief Analyst

 Dennis Mendyk: Vice President of Research

-Mendyk is Vice President of Research for the Light Reading Communications Network and its research arms, Heavy Reading and Pyramid Research.
+Mendyk is Vice President of Research for Light Reading and Heavy Reading.
 His career in technology and telecom industry coverage spans more than 25 years and includes work for such major firms as McGraw-Hill, Ziff-Davis, and United Business Media.
 Mendyk is a past winner of the American Business Media Association's Jesse H. Neal Award for editorial achievement and a graduate of New York University and the University of Connecticut.